Cookie preferences

 Tools for measurement and learning

-Utilise our existing toolkit for large scale assessment.
+Utilise our existing toolkit for large-scale assessment.
 Develop qualitative fieldwork and interview protocols for on-ground observations of classroom practice and student journeys.
-Monitor overall program health through large scale data collection of curriculum completion, project stages, as well as fieldwork observations across settings.
-Track student shifts in mindsets pre- and post-program intervention against a comparison or a control group,
+Monitor overall programme health through large-scale data collection of curriculum completion, project stages, as well as fieldwork observations across settings.
+Track student shifts in mindsets pre- and post-programme intervention against a comparison or a control group.

 Provide student nudges and scaffold student participation

-Establish standard practice for continued engagement with students over the course of the program depending on needs.
-Incorporate student incentivization through consistent and innovative nudges and multiple touchpoints over the course of the programme.
+Establish standard practice for continued engagement with students over the course of the programme depending on needs.
+Incorporate student incentivisation through consistent and innovative nudges and multiple touchpoints over the course of the programme.
 Set up technological support and scaffold the journey for mentoring students across all project stages.

 Provide opportunities for student showcase

-Organise events and opportunities for students to practice critical competencies of communication, collaboration and creative thinking by presenting their work to a wider audience of local communities, industry experts, entrepreneurs and government officials.
+Organise events and opportunities for students to practise critical competencies of communication, collaboration and creative thinking by presenting their work to a wider audience of local communities, industry experts, entrepreneurs and government officials.
 This enables students to view themselves as capable, self-efficacious and agentic.
-Success stories highlighted in the media incentivizes student practice and engagement.
+Success stories highlighted in the media incentivise student practice and engagement.

 Evaluate impact, gather insights, and scale

 Use insights generated from long-term analysis to iteratively refine curriculum and pedagogy based on the principles of design-based research.
-Large scale evaluations by reputed third-party organisations and scholars can be used to establish programme validity and overall impact.
-Longitudinal tracking of students till they reach their age of work and employment is crucial to improve the programme.
+Large-scale evaluations by reputed third-party organisations and scholars can be used to establish programme validity and overall impact.
+Longitudinal tracking of students until they reach their age of work and employment is crucial to improve the programme.